diakt/bowling/README.md

 __Architecture:__

-Basically, it represents the state machine pattern implemented in terms of Flux.
+The application represents the state machine pattern implemented in terms of Flux.

 It provides single State object and just three Actions – `ADD_PLAYER`, `START` and `ROLL`.
-There is also the Store module, which handles Actions and operates with data placing it to the State.
+There is also the Store module, which handles Actions, operates with data in the State.
 The State keeps everything regarding current game moment:

 - current frame's number
-- current turn: knocked pins, available pins, total score
+- stats of the current turn: knocked pins, available pins, total score
 - the id of active player
-- a list of players
+- a list of players with their own inner stats

-The way how the scoring system counts pins and knocks down new ones is ruled by the gameService module.
-This module is covered with unit tests.
+The way how the scoring system counts pins and knocks down new ones is ruled by the Game module.
+This module is covered with unit tests as the most crucial in case of application business logic.

-The View is implemented in a React way.
-It is divided into isolated components, which render on every update of the State.
+Views are implemented in a way similar to React components.
+Each component renders on every update of the State.